mdray/astro-dev-tls-prom-grafana/README.md

 ## Start

+WARNING: Read this script before running it.
+It tries to just delete containers it created but it might do more than that if there are bugs.

-WARNING: This might delete any existing Astro dev containers and their volumes (or others if there are bugs), then create a new Astro dev project and add the statsd, prometheus, and grafana containers.
+It will create a new Astro dev project, then add the statsd, prometheus, grafana, and nginx+tls containers.

 ```./repave.sh```